Georgetown Summer Medical Institute (GSMI)

 Human Gross Anatomy

-This is a six-week course that covers all aspects of human functional and clinical gross anatomy (other than head and neck dissection).
-There are two sections: ANAT 050-01 (5 credits) and ANAT 050-02 (5 credits).
-Both sections are very similar to the gross anatomy course that we offer to our first year medical students.
+This is a six-week intensive course that covers all aspects of human clinical gross anatomy (other than head and neck dissection).
+This 5 credit course is very similar to the gross anatomy course that we offer to our pre-clinical medical students.

-Section 1: ANAT 050-01.
 This course is appropriate for undergraduate and post baccalaureate students, including pre-medical and pre-allied health students, seeking to gain a better appreciation of the anatomical/functional relationship of the human body.
-Section 1 students will attend daily clinical lectures, followed by cadaver dissection of the entire body, except the head and neck.
+Students will be provided daily anatomical lectures, followed by cadaver dissection of the entire body, except the head and neck.
 In addition, imaging techniques including CT scans, MRI, and x-ray radiography will be used to introduce the student to the physician’s perspective of the structure of the human body.
-The goal of Section 1 is to provide students with a better understanding of the human body in health and disease.
-The course will encompass student presentations, discussion groups, online research, and demonstrations with models, in addition to lectures and dissection.
+The goal of this course is to provide students with a better understanding of the human body in health and disease.
 This course is also useful for students already accepted into first year medical school, since completion of the course, will make their first year in medical school less stressful.

-Both sections will be assessed with weekly cadaveric practicums, a mid-term exam, and a final exam.
-All educational material, instrumentation, and access to electronic devices in the laboratory are provided and included in the course tuition.
+This course will be assessed with written as well as cadaveric practical examinations.
+All educational material, instrumentation, and access to electronic dissector in the laboratory are provided and included in the course tuition.

-The Course Director for both sections is Dr. Marina Castilla, MD.
+The Course Director is Dr. Marina Castilla, MD.

 PHSL050-01 (5 credits) is a rigorous, 6-week comprehensive course that provides students with a high level of understanding of the physiological basis of medicine.
 This is used as a remediation course for medical students, but is also open to rising undergraduate juniors and seniors as well as post-bacc applicants.
 The essential concepts of physiology and mechanisms of body function are presented at various levels of organization, ranging from cellular and molecular to tissue and organ system levels.
 Emphasis is placed on understanding the integrated regulation of various body processes among the major systems using clinical cases.